• Skip to primary navigation

 Simple Crochet Stitches for Blankets

-But if your pattern is too complicated, you may struggle to keep track of repeated rows, getting frustrated when your complex stitches don't look the way they do in the video tutorials.
+But if your pattern is too complicated, you may struggle to keep track of repeated rows and get frustrated when your complex stitches don’t look like the ones in the video tutorials.

-Remember, simple doesn't have to mean boring.
-This list's unique and easy stitches will give your blanket density, texture, and style.
+Remember, simple doesn’t have to mean boring.
+The stitches on this list will give your blanket density, texture, and style.

 Why You’ll Love These Blanket Stitches